 From plush, hand-knotted designs to patterned flatweaves, our collection of area rugs is exclusively handwoven by skilled artisans and comes in a wide range of sizes and styles crafted using a variety of traditional techniques.

-Project tip: Secure your runner down a staircase with our Finial Star Rods.
+Project tip: Secure your runner down a staircase with our Finial Stair Rods.

 Hand-knotted: Featuring intricate patterns made from individually tied knots, our hand-knotted rugs are the most labor-intensive style to create.
 Hand-knotted rugs can take up to three months to weave—each piece like a unique work of art.
 Hand-knotted rugs have a plush feel underfoot and provide a beautiful base for living rooms, bedrooms, and dining rooms.

 Anchor your dining area with a patterned area rug large enough to comfortably fit your table and chairs.